axelhahn/ahcrawler/docs/15_Changelog/10_Last_changes.md

 #### 2023-10-NN: v0.165

 * 🟢 ADDED: viewer page for all counters
-* ↗️ UPDATE: Medoo (AcCrawler is compatible with PGHP 8.2 with it)
+* ↗️ UPDATE: Medoo (AcCrawler is compatible with PHP 8.2 with it)
+* ↗️ UPDATE: dark skin
 * ↗️ UPDATE: docker dev environment

 #### 2023-08-03: v0.164